hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 <h4>Delete</h4>

-- Delete an existing favorite address.
+:material-arrow-right:v Delete an existing favorite address.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func deleteFavoriteAddress(id: String) -> Bool